PatrickTangwen/cse15-lab-reports-3/index.md

 **Opition 2** `less -p`<br>
 `less -p` will highlight the words which match the given pattern follow by the p. <br>

-Put `less -pnot  written_2/travel_guides/berlitz1/HandRIbiza.txt` in the terminal, the output will be:
+Put `less -poffer  written_2/travel_guides/berlitz1/HandRIbiza.txt` in the terminal, the output will be:

 ![a14316fb44fa69704190416c06c4cc8](https://user-images.githubusercontent.com/102566928/218374676-ea167caa-c8cb-4395-8131-1b9d021004e6.png)